logzio/logz-docs/_source/user-guide/lookups/static-lookup.md

 ##### Additional resources

-Learn how you can turn a qurty to a [Dynamic lookup list](/user-guide/lookups/dynamic-lookup.html).
+Learn how you can use a query to create a [Dynamic lookup list](/user-guide/lookups/dynamic-lookup.html).